 The Military Bar Association of Victoria is the peak body of barristers who have served in the armed forces.

-The Military Bar Association is the peak representative body for Barristers at the Victorian Bar who practice in Military Law in the Australian Defence Force (ADF).
+The Military Bar Association is the peak representative body for Barristers at the Victorian Bar who practise Military Law in the Australian Defence Force (ADF).

-Members of the association are Legal Officers of the Royal Australian Navy (RAN), Australian Army (AA) or Australian Royal Australian Airforce (RAAF) who are also Victorian Barristers or have been Victorian Judges.
+Membership of the association includes Legal Officers of the Royal Australian Navy (RAN), Australian Army (AA) and Royal Australian Airforce (RAAF) who are also Victorian Barristers or have been Victorian Judges.
+Membership of the association also extends to current and former serving members of the ADF who practise as Barristers and to those barristers with a keen interest in Military Law.

-Our Members are experienced practitioners in the three practice areas of Military Law, namely:
+Our members who are also ADF Legal Officers are experienced practitioners in the three practice areas of Military Law, namely:

-We encourage you to approach any member of the association's Executive Committee about the ways in which the association and its members might work with you to meet key deliverables to the ADF.
+We encourage you to approach any member of the association's Executive Committee about the ways in which the association and its members can work with you to meet key deliverables to the ADF.

-Military Bar Association Barristers are Reservists who practise in one or more of the three broad practice areas of Military Law as well as in their own chosen fields of civilian legal practice as Barristers.
+Members of the Military Bar Association who are ADF Legal Officers include serving Reservists who practise in one or more of the three broad practice areas of Military Law as well as in their own chosen fields of legal practice.
+In addition, our current and former serving members of the ADF have a wealth of military experience and the benefit of legal experience gained outside of the ADF.

-For clients, the association gives you centralised access to a group of Barristers who, through their professional skill, expertise and group collaboration, are highly informed, up to date, very skilled and are considered Australia-wide leaders in Military Law.
+For clients, the association gives you centralised access to a select group of Barristers who, through their professional skill, expertise and group collaboration, are highly informed, up-to-date, skilled and considered Australia-wide to be leaders in Military Law.

 For members, the association promotes opportunities for introductions to, and provides networking opportunities with, briefing partners as well as establishing closer collegial ties with permanent members of the ADF Legal Corps.
 The association provides a collegiate forum for sharing and improving knowledge and skills, including: providing CPD presentations; discussing points of Military Law; and reviewing recent developments in Military Law.